 Power It Up, Power it Down

 With all of your signal traces placed, you still have to worry about getting everything powered up, with your power and ground traces.
 These power rails will send the current you need to power all of that PCB magic, and can be completed easily with these tips:

 Current capacity matters

 Traces that are carrying a lot of current will need to be wider than your standard signal traces to accommodate the heavier load.
 Here are some values that can provide guidance on how wide to make your traces for distinct currents:

 When routing any noisy ground traces, be sure to keep them as far away as possible from signals that need some peace and quiet.
 You can also place a ground plane directly under noisy signal traces to lower the impedance for high-speed designs.

 Houston, We Have Liftoff

-Once your PCB layout is fully designed, you’re now ready to move on to an even more important step – the design review!
-At this stage, make sure you double check that the routing of every signal trace is properly connected.
+Once your printed circuit board (PCB) layout is fully designed, you’re now ready to move on to an even more important step – the design review!
+At this stage, make sure you double-check that the routing of every signal trace is properly connected.
 You can do this by running through your schematic wire-by-wire, and compare those with the path of the traces on your PCB layout.
 Everything looking good?
 Then it’s time for manufacturing.

 Ready to design your next printed circuit board like a pro?
 With Fusion 360, you’ll gain access to comprehensive electronics and PCB design tools in one software solution for electronics engineers.
 Get started today.